kyaraaraujo/to_do_list/README.md

         )
       )
     ```
-- TextField → for text input
+- `TextField` → for text input
-    - It has a property called TextEditingController, when a widget has a property that contains the word controller it means we can have access to many other functions like .value, .text, .clear, etc. We can “control” that field.
+    - It has a property called `TextEditingController`, when a widget has a property that contains the word controller it means we can have access to many other functions like .value, .text, .clear, etc. We can “control” that field.

-- setState() { } → is a function that will show the changes inside { } in the screen.
+- `setState() { }` → is a function that will show the changes inside { } in the screen.

 ## **How to run**